Teoroo-CMC/PiNN/doc/datasets/implemented.rst

 QM9 dataset
 -----------

-The QM9 dataset includes many computed properties for 134 stable organic molecules.
-See ref. :cite:`ramakrishnan_dral_dral_rupp_anatole_von_lilienfeld_2017` for more details
+The QM9 dataset includes many computed properties for 134K stable organic molecules.
+See ref. :cite:`ramakrishnan_dral_dral_rupp_anatole_von_lilienfeld_2017` for more details.

 The default behavior here is to label the internal energy "U0" as "e_data".
 This behavior can be tweaked with the :code:`label_map`